Let's do it together Let's do it together

 Feeding

 A good feed with lawn fertiliser not only makes the grass greener, but makes it grow thicker and increases its strength.
 This means it’s better equipped to compete with weeds, moss and weather-related stresses.
-If you’re planning to feed in spring, it’s best to apply a granule fertiliser such as wilko natural lawn fertiliser, which will feed your lawn slowly as new growth begins.
-In the summer you can then switch to a liquid feed for a faster input of nutrients and a much-needed boost to your lawn.
+If you’re planning to feed in spring, it’s best to apply a granule lawn fertiliser which will feed your lawn slowly as new growth begins.
+In the summer, you can then switch to a liquid feed for a faster input of nutrients and a much-needed boost to your lawn.

 Feeding